Escherbach/Seq-Roadmap/README.md

 identify emerging pathogens.
-SARS-CoV-2 circulated in human populations as an unknown pneumonia, undetected by standard-of-care diagnostics, for an estimated 4-8 weeks <span class="citation" data-cites="Pekar2021"></span> before a novel coronavirus was identified in infected samples by unbiased <span data-acronym-label="MGS" data-acronym-form="singular+short">MGS</span> <span class="citation" data-cites="Zhu2020"></span>.
-This delay lost valuable time for addressing the pandemic, which has resulted in millions of deaths and trillions of dollars in economic costs <span class="citation" data-cites="glennerster2023calculating"></span>.</p>
+SARS-CoV-2 circulated in human populations as an unknown pneumonia, undetected by standard-of-care diagnostics, for an estimated 4-8 weeks <span class="citation" data-cites="Pekar2021">(Pekar et al. 2021)</span> before a novel coronavirus was identified in infected samples by unbiased <span data-acronym-label="MGS" data-acronym-form="singular+short">MGS</span>
+<span class="citation" data-cites="Zhu2020">(Zhu et al. 2020)</span>.
+This delay lost valuable time for addressing the pandemic, which has resulted in millions of deaths and trillions of dollars in economic costs <span class="citation" data-cites="glennerster2023calculating">(Glennerster, Snyder, and Tan 2023)</span>.</p>
 <p>Imagine if, instead, every clinician and patient around the world had
 access to a simple device capable of detecting any virus, bacterium or other pathogen causing disease in a symptomatic patient.
 Such a world